 The 1991/92 recession was a classic example of a boom and bust.
 It wasn’t a recession caused by global factors, but domestic mismanagement.
 In the late 1980s, the chancellor believed there had been a ‘supply side miracle’ raising the UK’s long-run trend rate from 2.5% to 4%.
 The chancellor, Nigel Lawson kept real interest rates low and cut income tax rates.
 There was a boom, inflation, but then a deep recession as they tried to control inflation.
 Despite the economic incompetence, the Conservatives won the election as the Press claimed it was the Labour Party which was economic incompetent and guaranteed to raise taxes.

 It was an unlikely election victory, and the following day, the Sun’s headline was “It was the Sun wot won it.”

 Some claim the Sun didn’t win the election at all.
-Certainly a newspaper headline doesn’t swing an election on its own.
-But, several years of framing political issues does have an influence on how people view issues and parties.
+Certainly, a newspaper headline doesn’t swing an election on its own.
+But, several years of framing political issues do have an influence on how people view issues and parties.

 Politics of Budget deficits

 Post-2008 financial crisis, the UK budget deficit rose to record levels as the economy fell into a deep recession.
 This was classic textbook economics – as the private sector spending falls, the government should maintain demand by borrowing.
 There was no fiscal crisis, bond yields fell, as the private sector bought more bonds.

 However, at the last election, the budget deficit became the most prominent issue.
 With the media generally portraying the idea it was high levels of government debt that caused the current economic crisis.
 The media onslaught was so sustained, even the Labour party started to believe it.